casnode/casnode-website/docs/main-package.md

 ---
 title: Main package
+description: Casnode main packages
+keywords: [main]
 ---

 There are several packages in the backend of Casnode.
 The main function and the Beego framework call these packages when the program starts.

 ## main